kyrregjerstad/holidaze/README.md

 pnpm test:unit
 ```

-To run end-to-end tests, use the following command:
+To run end-to-end tests, you first need to build the project and run the preview server, then use the following command:

 ```zsh
 pnpm test:e2e